 I love what I do and I love getting stuck in with things by helping, supporting and giving back to LGBT+ people in our community.

 Hi!
-I'm Nukey and I recently joined Warwickshire Pride looking for a tangible, practical and impactful way to support my local community and its diversity, which is something I'm incredibly passionate about and could talk about for hours.
+I'm Nukey and I joined Warwickshire Pride looking for a tangible, practical and impactful way to support my local community and its diversity, which is something I'm incredibly passionate about and could talk about for hours.

 I've always considered myself an ally to individuals who identify as LGBTQ.
 Since I was young some of my closest friends have come from this community and have taught me so much about the beauty of being our authentic selves alongside the challenges in a society that wants to put us all in boxes.